Are there 8 types of pronoun in English grammar?

 One of the easiest paths to mastering English grammar and vocabulary is to carefully learn the form and function of its various word types.
 While the benefits of studying adjectives, verbs and nouns may seem obvious as these categories are so large and common, a knowledge of pronouns is important too.
 This is particularly true if you’re writing an academic essay as there are various rules which apply to the use of pronouns in that highly formal context.

-To assist students, we’ve therefore created this short course to help those studying bachelor’s and master’s degrees develop a better understanding of the accurate use of pronouns.
-In Lesson 1, we outline the eight types of English pronoun before highlighting in Lesson 2 six helpful rules for their use in general-English settings.
-Finally, we focus on the importance of this word type in Lesson 3, after which you may wish to consider unlocking and completing our Lesson Worksheets which will check your progress and knowledge and improve your English proficiency.
+To assist students, we’ve therefore created this short reader to help those studying bachelor’s and master’s degrees develop a better understanding of the accurate use of pronouns.
+In Chapter 1, we outline the eight types of English pronoun before highlighting in Chapter 2 six helpful rules for their use in general-English settings.
+Finally, we focus on the importance of this word type in Chapter 3, after which you may wish to consider unlocking and completing our Chapter Worksheets which will check your progress and knowledge and improve your English proficiency.

 What is a word type?